 Click the 'Play' button to read out loud this webpage content

 Ganapati or Ganesha is the son of Lord Shiva and Goddess Parvati.
-He is hailed as a remover of obstacles and a harbinger of success, and is both loved and venerated.
+He is hailed as a remover of obstacles and a harbinger of success and is both loved and venerated.
 He has an elephant face, but also has a primordial form with a human head.
 He is celebrated as a hero of strength, as a happy dancer, as a sweet child and many more.
 It is considered a good custom to seek his blessings while starting any endeavor or undertaking any venture.
 Ganapati veneration is done from very ancient times, and Ganapatyam, the Ganapati worship, has been established by Saint Adi Shankara, as one of the six fundamental forms of worship in Hindu religion.

 The sculptures showing this form of Ganesha can also be found in some temples in Mysore region, where all the 32 Ganapati forms are on display.
 Vijaya Ganapati can also be worshipped in an idol form, in the famous Ashtavinayak temples in Pune, in the state of Maharashtra.
 This form of Ganesha can be seen as a painting in the Kerala capital Thiruvananthapuram and also in the Pazhavangadi Ganesha temple there.

-The mantra, which reads as under in Sanskrit, hails him as ‘Lord Ganapati, the victorious’, describes his graceful form and prays for his kindness and blessings.
+The mantra, which reads as under in Sanskrit, hails him as ‘Lord Ganapati, the victorious,’ describes his graceful form and prays for his kindness and blessings.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.